prajwalpmaske/Student-Placement-Predictor/README.md

 # Student-Placement-Predictor

-I am also provided a Zip file just download and get started just need to download some libraries and you are good to go that are mention above Output  You can expect :
+I am also provided a Zip file just download and get started

+just need to download some libraries and you are good to go that are mention above name (requirements.txt)

+Output  You can expect :